 Orthotics are often part of a recovery plan when you have foot or ankle problems, or when you’re dealing with an injury.
-The skilled team at Great Lakes Foot and Ankle Institute PC has locations in Chesterfield, Clinton Township, Fort Gratiot, East China Township, Shelby Township, and Rochester, Michigan, for your convenience, so book your appointment online or by phone now.
+The skilled team at Great Lakes Foot and Ankle Institute has the knowledge and experience to provide you with the best treatment plan.
+Book your orthotics appointment online or call your nearest office today.

 Orthotics are corrective devices that fit into your shoes.
 Orthotic devices can help with chronic problems like: